 There is a phrase common to us in society that talks about ‘healthy competition’.
 What is this competition though, and how is it truly affecting our health?

-We get reflected that we need to say things or do things in a certain way in order to be accepted, and we step away from the knowing that we are complete already with nothing outside of us that we are required to gain to be and function successfully in this life.
+We get reflected that we need to say things or do things in a certain way in order to be accepted, and we can step away from the knowing that we are complete already, with no concern for who may be better or worse than us.

 Once we have departed from the knowing of who we are, and our completeness, we look for anything outside of us that is going to allow us to feel whole again – but this will never in truth occur as a search external to us never replaces the magic and beauty we actually are inside.